MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 ## Balance fraud loss against opportunity loss

 The goal of any world-class fraud protection system is to help companies maximize their bottom line.
-By using Microsoft Dynamics  365 Fraud Protection (DFP), you can quickly find a risk threshold that helps protect your business against fraud and also minimizes the impact on your legitimate transactions.
+By using Fraud Protection, you can quickly find a risk threshold that helps protect your business against fraud and also minimizes the impact on your legitimate transactions.